 Gas vs. Electric Leaf Blowers.Gas blowers are the go-to for many homeowners because they generally have more powerful engines than their electric counterparts.
 Users aren't tethered to a power cord or reliant on a battery that may provide only 20 minutes of run time when the task calls for 40.
 On the other hand, electric leaf blowers usually are lighter and less noisy than gas blowers.
 They require less maintenance, and there's no fussing with fuel tanks or the perfect mixture of gas and oil.

 Leaf Blower Reviews: What We Considered

-In researching and comparing leaf blowers, we went beyond the specs and dove into online reviews of each machine, from expert sources such as The Sweethome and Popular Mechanics as well as current or past owners posting firsthand accounts of their experiences with cheap leaf blowers.
+In researching and comparing leaf blowers, we went beyond the specs and dove into online reviews of each machine from expert sources such as The Sweethome, Consumer Reports, and Popular Mechanics, all of which conduct product testing, as well as current or past owners posting firsthand accounts of their experiences with cheap leaf blowers.

 Most leaf blower reviews and recommendations from consumers appear on the websites of large retailers including Amazon, Home Depot, Lowe's, and Walmart.
 Reviews most frequently address power, as well as ease of use and durability.
 Most indicate that users are satisfied with our top picks despite duly noted operational and design flaws.

 Power and Performance.Manufacturers cite a few different specifications as indicators of a leaf blower's power.
 These include the size of the gas engine or electric motor, of course, but also the velocity and volume of air the machine expels, measured in miles per hour and cubic feet per minute, respectively.
 In general, the higher the numbers, the better.
 However, air speed and volume don't always directly translate to effectiveness, according to testing by Popular Mechanics, and there are other factors, such as tube and nozzle design, that play into "real world" efficiency.